About Tokyo Tech

 Students taking the Graduate Major in Mathematical and Computing Science conduct research in areas such as topology, nonlinear partial differential equations, and algebra, in the hope of making findings by combining their knowledge of both mathematics and computer science.
 The linked page shows graphic representations of, from the left, a numerical simulation of a semiconductor model equation, a surface knot, and a maximal surface in spacetime.

-Together with the Education Program of Advanced Information Technology Leaders offered by the International Graduate School, we promote a special training program in global information science, where international and Japanese students conduct research and development of IT.
+Together with the International Graduate Program on Applied Artificial Intelligence and Cyber-Security, we promote a special training program in global information science, where international and Japanese students conduct research and development of IT.
 While intellectually stimulating each other, they are trained to become individuals who spread Japanese IT technology around the world.

 Students actively participate in joint projects and contests organized by overseas and Japanese academic societies such as the National Institute of Standards and Technology in the U.S., the National Institute of Informatics in Japan, and the Information Processing Society of Japan, in fields such as image search, information search, and high-performance computers.
 They perform cutting-edge research and work together with leading researchers from around the world.